 We Will all Become Familiar with AR

 It is an area of rapid development.
-Along with the Apples, Googles and Facebooks of this world, there are a number of new entrants to the AR contest.
-The sheer amount of money being thrown at speedy development shows that the ultimate nature of the holographic user interface is up for grabs.
+Along with the Apples, Googles and Facebooks of this world, there are a number of new to the AR contest.
+The sheer amount of being thrown at speedy development shows that the ultimate nature of the holographic user interface is up for grabs.
 Will it remain phone-based or involve glasses?
 Will it shift to desktop or evolve beyond our current hardware, with on-eye projection technology?
 All of the above?
 Who can say?

 One thing we do know for sure is that significant intellectual capacity is being invested by companies of all types to extract maximum effectiveness from this emerging technology.
 The increased dispersal of AR experiences in all their incarnations, combined with the increased accessibility brought by our smartphones, will drive mass-adoption and create widespread affinity for the holographic interface.